Order-Preserving Dimension Reduction for Multimodal Semantic Embedding: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper solves an open problem in multimodal scientific data management regarding the high dimensionality of embedding vectors generated by large language models.
-Theoretical results include new notions (both point-wise and space-level) to measure the closeness of two metric spaces in terms of their $k$-nearest neighbors and a closed-function to reveal the relationship between space dimensionality, space cardinality, and space similarity (or, accuracy of the dimension-reduction map).
-The closed-form function is implemented and incorporated into other subsystems, such as dimension-reduction methods (PCA, MDS), neural network models (CLIP, ViT, Bert), and distance metrics (Euclidean, cosine, Manhattan), which collectively enable a new dimension-reduction approach for efficiently manage and analyze multimodal scientific data.
+This paper proposes a new method, namely Order-Preserving Dimension Reduction (OPDR), to address the challenge of high-dimensional embeddings in multimodal data analytics, particularly those generated by large language models.
+From a theoretical perspective, this work introduces new concepts (both point-wise and space-level) to measure the closeness of two metric spaces in terms of their $k$-nearest neighbors and a closed-form function to characterize the relationship among dimensionality, cardinality, and similarity (i.e., the accuracy of the dimension-reduction map).
+The closed-form function is incorporated into a practical ecosystem by complementing other system components, such as dimension-reduction methods (PCA, MDS) and models (CLIP, ViT, Bert).
+Extensive evaluation demonstrates both the effectiveness and practical utility of OPDR.

-Our future work will dive deeper into the theoretical foundation of the closed-form function among metric spaces' dimensionality, cardinality, and accuracy of the dimension-reduction map; the fact that the proposed order-preserving measure is a well-defined measure may shed more insight than we originally thought.
-We also plan to investigate the extensibility of the proposed method for production vector database systems, such as PostgreSQL and pgvector.
+Our future work will further explore the theoretical foundation of the closed-form function, particularly the relationship among metric spaces' dimensionality, cardinality, and the accuracy of the dimension-reduction map.
+The fact that the proposed order-preserving measure is a well-defined metric may provide deeper insights.
+Additionally, we plan to investigate the extensibility of our method in production vector database systems, such as PostgreSQL and pgvector, to support large-scale retrieval tasks.
+Beyond multimodal retrieval, we aim to explore potential applications in medical imaging, where high-dimensional embeddings from MRI~\cite{CHAMBERLAND201989, sridhar2022optimal}, CT scans, and vital records could benefit from dimension reduction while preserving similarity relationships—enabling efficient, accurate, and scalable content-based retrieval for medical diagnosis.